“One of the most exciting bands I’ve seen in the last couple of years!”

 Rose was drawn to Celtic culture at an early age, asking her parents to drive her to every Irish and Celtic festival for miles around.
 Following her early years of classical training, at age thirteen she delved full-time into the Celtic fiddle style; beginning with a teacher just 1 1/2 years her senior, fiddler extraordinaire, Deirdre Lockman of the Lockman Family Musicians and Dancers.
 Thanks to fate, in 2012 Deirdre joined with Burning Bridget Cleary and spent two years with the band.

 Concurrently, Rose began attending traditional Irish music sessions and studied with many internationally known artists at Celtic summer music camps in Asheville, NC, Milwaukee, WI and with Brendan Callahan at the Irish Center in Mt.
 Airy, PA.

-Rose graduated from Temple University with a bachelor's degree in communications and has recently entered a master's program in counseling.
+Rose graduated from Temple University with a bachelor's degree in communications and went on to earn a Master's in Counseling Psychology from Arcadia University.
 She teaches violin and fiddle lessons to students of all ages and spent two years working as an intern for the Philadelphia Folksong Society.